Critical Spatial

-As an Associate Professor at Georgia Tech, I teach and conduct research on how data and AI infrastructures shape and are shaped by their settings.
+As an Associate Professor of Digital Media at Georgia Tech, I teach and conduct research on how data and AI infrastructures shape and are shaped by their settings.

-My previous book, All Data Are Local (MIT Press, Spring 2019), explains how to analyze “data settings,” not simply data sets.
+My most recent book, All Data Are Local explains how to analyze “data settings,” not simply data sets.
 It is available to read through MIT Open Access here.

 In addition to my faculty role, I am the executive director of the Interdisciplinary Media Arts Center, which fosters projects and pathways for researchers, students, and practitioners who want to make expressive use of innovative technologies.